 Croatian cuisine is diverse, fresh, and tasty.
-The meals in the coastal part of the country are based on seafood and fish, while the continental part uses a lot of meat.
-Therefore, here’s the list of must-try meals and desserts in Croatia
+The meals in the country’s coastal part are based on seafood and fish, while the continental part uses a lot of meat.
+Therefore, here’s the list of must-try meals and desserts in Croatia.

 Crni rizot (Black Risotto) – This is one of the most common meals you’ll see in every seafood restaurant across the country.
-It’s basically a squid risotto and the color is made from the squid ink.
+It’s basically a squid risotto, and the color is made from squid ink.

 Strukli – Originally from Slovenia, Strukli is a pastry filled with sour cream and cottage cheese.
 It prepared either boiling in water or baking in the oven.